12 Great Ways to Get Rid of Bloating

 1. Identify the cause of bloating

-Gases like oxygen, carbon dioxide, nitrogen, and methane are introduced into your gut by swallowing air and the fermentation of foods in your large intestine.
+Could it be gas, as increased gas in the gut can cause increased tension and bloating?
+Carbon dioxide, nitrogen, and methane are introduced into your gut by swallowing air and the fermentation of foods in your large intestine and this may be due to eating foods that contain compounds that are fermented in your colon.

 – food intolerance, such as lactose or fructose intolerance